Superfiliate/flaky/README.md

 - [x] Be able to upload and see SimpleCov HTML reports.
 - [ ] Update instructions with the working version from the monorepo.
-- [ ] Report Rspec test coverage along the time.
+- [ ] Report Rspec test coverage along the time, per-branch.
 - [ ] Be able to upload and see Sorbet's Spoom HTML reports.
 - [ ] Report Sorbet typing along the time.
-- [ ] Be able to track failing specs, and analyze which could be flaky in need of some help.
+- [ ] Be able to track failing specs, and analyze which could be flaky in need of some extra attention.

 ## Development environment